 It will do this by introducing a new computer system that enables passports to be automatically scanned at the border – checking both biometric details like fingerprints (for extra security) and entry and exit dates to calculate the 90-day limit for each traveller.

-What does this mean for second-home owners?
+OK, so what does this mean for second-home owners?

 If you own property in France you will likely already be aware of the 90-day rule, which limits stays in the Schengen zone to 90 days in every 180 - you can find a full explanation of the rule HERE.

-Most second-home owners from non-EU countries decide to stick to the 90-day limit, but others choose to get a visitor visa in order to allow them to spend more time at their French property.
+Most second-home owners from non-EU countries decide to stick to the 90-day limit, but others choose to get a short-stay visitor visa in order to allow them to spend more time at their French property.

 No visa - if you don't have a visa, then in immigration terms you are a tourist, and that means that EES does apply to you.